itagenten/bootstrap_package/Readme.rst

 * Migrate your template.
 Check out `this documentation`_ and the script at the button.
 The script took good care of my template and didn't break anything. :)

-For now, the current state of the Bootstrap Package, can not yet be issued as stable, mainly because of yet to be released TYPO3 6.1.8.
+For now, the current Bootstrap Package, can not be issued as stable, mainly because of the yet to be released TYPO3 6.1.8.
 Stay tune!

 .. _this documentation: https://github.com/FluidTYPO3/documentation/blob/master/Namespaces.md
 .. _dev branch: https://git.typo3.org/Packages/TYPO3.CMS.git/shortlog/refs/heads/TYPO3_6-1